kitnato/neverquest/source/data/manual.md

 The amount of [health](#health) restored according to a cyclical rate.

-The restoration amount per cycle is 3%of total current health.
+The restoration amount per cycle is a small percentage of maximum health.
 The rate can be increased with the [vigor](#vigor) attribute.

 #### Parry rating